NPU Allocation

 A single RBLN-CA25 NPU card is comprised of 4 devices.
 Check with rbln-smi and allocate all 4 devices to the same container.

-Step 1: Create a RSD Group
+Step 1: Create an RSD Group

 Ensure all NPUs that will work together in a single container are in the same RSD group.